Here is our proposed ordinance, modeled after ordinances passed in other Maine Towns:

 The ban would apply to Waterville grocery stores including Hannaford, Shaws, and Caswells, Walmart, Mardens, Home Depot, Staples, K Mart, and a few other businesses.
 This is where the majority of plastic shopping and grocery bags are distributed.

 You could bring any type of bag you want to the store with you, including a reusable bag, paper bag, or even a plastic bag.
+Just bring it with you to the store.

 The ban would not apply to thin plastic bags without handles used to cover meat, produce, or bulk items at the grocery store, dry cleaning bags, newspaper sleeves.